Reframing the International. On new ways of working internationally in the arts.

 I Am Multitudes

-Last year, something snapped in the Kenyan performance artist Ogutu Muraya, who was living in Amsterdam at the time.
+In July 2019, something snapped in the Kenyan performance artist Ogutu Muraya, who was living in Amsterdam at the time.
 He decided to stop applying for European visas and return to Nairobi.
 His decision was motivated by a desire to ‘go beyond Europe’, to free his imagination, to transcend internal limits rather than merely trying to cross physical borders.
 In this text, he tells us how he intends to continue his artistic practice and maintain his presence – but strictly on his own terms.

 Transnational/Postnational Artistic Pravtices Workshop in Istanbul: A Graphic Novel